crafter999/chromium-installer/README.md

 # About

-I created this simple tool to secure install/update from **Google** servers the latest Chromium snapshot version and it's works fine both on Linux and Windows with only 2 dependencies (6 including children).
+I created this simple tool to secure install/update from **Google** servers the latest Chromium snapshot version and it works fine both on Linux and Windows with only 2 dependencies (6 including children).
 It start downloading the latest snapshot file from https://www.googleapis.com/ then will unzip the files inside `/opt/chromium/` (Linux) or `C:\Program Files\Chromium` (Windows) using a module called `yauzl`.